-Windows Apps do not support splash screens or installer images.
+MSI installers do not support splash screens or installer images.

-The following options can be added to the tool.briefcase.app.<appn.ame>.windows section of your pyproject.toml file.
+The following options can be added to the tool.briefcase.app.<appname>.windows section of your pyproject.toml file.

 system_installer

 Controls whether the app will be installed as a per-user or per-machine app.
 Per-machine apps are "system" apps, and require admin permissions to run the installer; however, they are installed once and shared between all users on a computer.